CubyDev/AR-MoS-The-fake-OS/README.md

-Welcome to the Official repository of AR-MoS :D
+## Welcome to the Official repository of AR-MoS :D

 Thanks for entering this repository where basically I created a project that..
 Technically is kinda useless.

-What is AR-MoS?
+## What is AR-MoS?

-AR-MoS is a fake operating system That is a parody of MS-DOS
+AR-MoS is a fake operating system That is a parody of MS-DOS which runs on Termux

 AR-MoS stands for:
 Android Memory operating System

-How it works?
+## How it works?

 AR-MoS works on Termux Well that wouldn't make any sense why the hell you running a shell, inside of a shell?

 But However AR-MoS is currently very Lightweight since AR-MoS is currently in development.

-AR-MoS Installation
+## AR-MoS Installation

 Before downloading the latest version of AR-MoS, the requirements are: